PRQL/prql-query/README.md

     ORDER BY
       day

-For convenience, queries ending in ".prql" are assumed to be paths to PRQL query files and will be read in so this produces the same as above:

-    $ pq examples/queries/invoice_totals.prql

 ### Querying data from a database (using CLI clients)

 With the functionality described above, you should be able to query your favourite SQL RDBMS using your favourite CLI client and `pq`.
 For example with the `psql` client for PostgreSQL: